ovaistariq/ansible-roles/xtrabackup_slave/README.md

 These variables have to be defined in the playbook, since there are no defaults defined for them
 * `mysql_socket` The unix domain socket that MySQL will use
 * `mysql_root_password` The MySQL root password
-* `mysql_master_host` The hostname of the MySQL server that will be backed up to clone a new slave
+* `backup_source_host` The hostname of the MySQL server that will be backed up to clone a new slave

 ## Standard
 * `mysql_datadir` Defaults to /data/mysql_data